jzu/carousel/README.md

 _Yet Another Carousel Software_

-carousel allows to present pictures one at a time on a fixed delay, like many other such applications.
-There's a special feature, however: you can switch to a different series of pictures, which won't automatically change to the next one, allowing you to manually browse this series.
+carousel presents pictures one at a time at a fixed interval, like many other such applications.
+There's a special feature, however: you can switch to different series of pictures, which won't automatically change to the next one, allowing you to manually browse these series.

 The reason for this software to exist is a show a friend and me have set up together.
 He's [Richard Bellia](https://richardbellia.com/), a photographer of all things rock'n'roll, and I'm a guitarist.
 Occasionally, an exhibition with his photographs will be willing to arrange a show.
 He'll talk for 5 minutes, then I'll play a part, rinse &amp; repeat.
 During the show, a projector displays his photographs on a screen behind us at a 6-second interval.
 But for a particular subject, like his late friend [Crazy White Sean](https://www.crazywhitesean.biz), he'll want related pictures he took of him.
 Sometimes it's possible, sometimes it's not.
 With this application, using a keyboard or perhaps a Stream Deck, and some [USB/IP](https://usbip.sourceforge.net/) magic between two Rapsberry Pis, he'll be able to control the streams of pictures from the comfort of his own reading desk.